salilab/conda-recipes/imp-nightly/README.md

 Build IMP with `conda build -c salilab --python=2.7 imp-nightly`.

 We only build Python 2.7 packages for Mac and Linux.
-On Windows it requires using an ancient C++ compiler which fails to build big chunks of the IMP code.
+On Windows it requires using an ancient C++ compiler which fails to build big chunks of the IMP code, and few or no users use the Python 2 Windows package anyway.

 ## Mac/Linux

-We build for Mac or Linux on a stock macOS or Fedora box.
+We build for Mac or Linux on a stock macOS 10.10 or CentOS 7 box (with the `patch` RPM installed).

 ## Windows